 Users can trade through Gemini’s mobile app and website.
 The platform has a beginner-friendly platform where traders can easily purchase and sell cryptocurrencies.
-For more experienced traders, there’s the ActiveTrader platform that comes with multiple order types, advanced charting tools, and easy and quick trade execution.
+For more experienced traders, the ActiveTrader platform has multiple order types, advanced charting tools, and easy and quick trade execution.

-Gemini’s trading fees depend on the platform being used and the trading amount.
+Gemini’s trading fees depend on the platform used and the trading amount.
 For instance, there’s a desktop fee schedule and a mobile fee schedule on Gemini.
-Its fee structure is different as compared to other exchanges that often come with a maker or taker fee model.
+Its fee structure differs from other exchanges with a maker or taker fee model.

-The Gemini Dollar is audited monthly, by BPM, which is a private accounting firm.
-It makes sure that there’s parity between the amount of Gemini Dollar in circulation and the amount of USD that’s in reserve.
+The Gemini Dollar is audited monthly by BPM, a private accounting firm.
+It ensures parity between the amount of Gemini Dollar in circulation and the amount of USD in reserve.

 Also, anyone can see Gemini Dollar’s transaction history, including the current market cap, price, and other information, on different Ethereum network block explorers like EtherScan.

-Gemini comes with two-factor authentication, the option to check and approve the different devices used to log in, and wallet address whitelisting.
-Moreover, users have to go through a KYC (Know Your Client) verification process in order to use Gemini’s trading features.
+Gemini comes with two-factor authentication, the option to check and approve the different devices used to log in, and a wallet address safe listing.
+Moreover, users must go through a KYC (Know Your Client) verification process to use Gemini’s trading features.

 5. Crypto.com – Best Mobile App

-This cryptocurrency exchange comes with trading, staking, investing, NFTs, and wallets.
-Users who want to properly utilize their cryptocurrency will really benefit from this exchange’s crypto-related products.
+This cryptocurrency exchange includes trading, staking, investing, NFTs, and wallets.
+Users who want to utilize cryptocurrency properly benefit from this exchange’s crypto-related products.

 Crypto.com is available in 90 countries, including the US (except New York).
-But, some of its currencies aren’t available everywhere.
+But some of its currencies aren’t available everywhere.
 When it comes to cryptocurrencies, Crypto.com supports all of the major ones, like Bitcoin, Ethereum, Dogecoin, Cardano, Polkadot, and so on.
-Crypto.com also has its own native token, CRO.
+Crypto.com also has its native token, CRO.

-The DeFi Wallet is known as a non-custodial wallet that’s used by Crypto.com.
+The DeFi Wallet is known as a non-custodial wallet that Crypto.com uses.
 Users get full access to all DeFi services through this.
 Crypto.com’s customer support is available through live chat, email, and a help page.
-Some users did report receiving slow responses and their issues remained unsolved.
+Some users did report receiving slow responses, and their issues remained unsolved.

-Crypto.com launched its own university, which is the ultimate learning place for people looking for crypto knowledge.
-Users can access all sorts of articles on the app, try different quizzes, and get different rewards whenever they pass a course.
+Crypto.com launched its university, the ultimate learning place for people looking for crypto knowledge.
+Users can access various articles on the app, try different quizzes, and get other rewards whenever they pass a course.
 Here’s a Crypto.com vs Binance comparison to help you choose between the two.

-The Crypto.com app allows users to access popular assets and quickly go to their portfolios.
-Crypto.com is one of the best crypto exchanges with a great mobile app that comes with everything a user needs to make payments through crypto, trade currencies, apply for a Crypto.com credit card, and so much more.
+The Crypto.com app allows users to access popular assets and quickly access their portfolios.
+Crypto.com is one of the best crypto exchanges with a great mobile app with everything a user needs to make payments through crypto, trade currencies, apply for a Crypto.com credit card, and so much more.

 Although the chart tools don’t offer much information, they are simple enough to use.
-But, there’s a brief summary and links on each currency’s page that provide the user with more information.
+But a summary and links on each currency’s page give the user more details.

-Crypto.com has shared its cold wallet addresses for a couple of its biggest assets on its platform.
+Crypto.com has shared its cold wallet addresses for a couple of the most significant assets on its platform.
 They are still working on sharing their Proof of Reserves and getting help from a reputable auditor.

-Crypto.com comes with MFA (multi-factor authentication) and whitelisting, including various other security measures to keep their customers’ accounts safe.
-Also, they store their customers’ deposits offline and within cold storage in order to prevent any losses.
+Crypto.com comes with multi-factor authentication and safelists, including various other security measures to keep their customers’ accounts safe.
+Also, they store their customers’ deposits offline and within cold storage to prevent losses.

-Of course, it’s also important to use a strong password and personal online security practices to help protect your account.
-Cryptocurrency transactions can’t be reversed, so it’s unlikely you’ll recover any lost crypto if your account is breached.
+Of course, it’s also essential to use a strong password and personal online security practices to help protect your account.
+Cryptocurrency transactions can’t be reversed, so you’ll unlikely recover any lost crypto if your account is breached.

 6. KuCoin – Best for a Variety of Cryptocurrencies

-KuCoin is available in over 200 countries and it’s the best crypto exchange when it comes to different cryptocurrencies.
-Also, despite some of the features, this crypto exchange has received poor reviews.
+KuCoin is available in over 200 countries and is the best crypto exchange for different cryptocurrencies.
+Also, despite some features, this crypto exchange has received poor reviews.

-There are over 600 cryptocurrencies available at KuCoin, including some of the major ones like Bitcoin, XRP, Ethereum, Dogecoin, and so on.
-All of these cryptocurrencies can be stored in the KuCoin Wallet, which is a self-custody wallet and users have complete control over their assets.
+There are over 600 cryptocurrencies available at KuCoin, including some of the major ones like Bitcoin, XRP, Ethereum, Dogecoin, etc. These cryptocurrencies can be stored in the KuCoin Wallet, a self-custody wallet, and users have complete control over their assets.

-KuCoin does not offer any educational resources, but there is a blog section on its website where users can get all types of crypto-related information.
+KuCoin does not offer educational resources, but its website has a blog section where users can get all types of crypto-related information.

 KuCoin can be accessed through its mobile app and desktop website, and it comes with numerous tools and features.
-Users are able to purchase crypto, view markets, lend crypto, trade, and do so much more through the mobile app or desktop site.
+Users can purchase crypto, view markets, lend crypto, trade, and do so much more through the mobile app or desktop site.

-Recently, KuCoin launched a Trading Bot that helps in making the trading process easy.
-Plus, the KuCoin platform offers four order types – limit, market, stop-market, and stop-limit.
-P2P, futures, and margin trading is available as well.
+Recently, KuCoin launched a Trading Bot that helps simplify the trading process.
+Plus, the KuCoin platform offers four order types – limit, Market, stop-market, and stop-limit.
+P2P, futures, and margin trading are available as well.

 At KuCoin, a tiered maker or taker fee model is available, where trading fees range from 0.0125%-0.1%.
 This percentage is based on the user’s tier level.
 The trading fees are low as compared to the competitors.

 KuCoin has since then added more security protocols, such as multi-factor authentication plus encryption.
-There’s a separate password that users have for trading purposes, which adds an extra layer of protection.
+Users have a separate password for trading purposes, adding an extra protection layer.

 7. Coinbase – Best for Beginners

 Coinbase is considered to be one of the best crypto exchanges for beginners.
 Users can purchase, trade, and sell more than 100 cryptocurrencies.
-Coinbase has more than 98 million users from all over the world, excluding Singapore and other countries that are restricted by OFAC (Office of Foreign Assets Control).
+Coinbase has over 98 million users worldwide, excluding Singapore and other countries restricted by OFAC (Office of Foreign Assets Control).

 When it comes to cryptocurrencies, Coinbase supports more than 100 coins, such as Bitcoin, USD Coin, Ethereum, Solana, Cardano, and many others.
-Plus, Coinbase customers have the option of selecting a self-custody wallet or a hosted wallet.
-There’s also a Coinbase Wallet app that users can opt for, which is a non-custodial wallet.
+Plus, Coinbase customers can select a self-custody wallet or a hosted wallet.
+There’s also a Coinbase Wallet app that users can opt for, a non-custodial wallet.

-Several users reported having issues with Coinbase’s customer support, as it’s hard to get in touch with a living person, therefore, Coinbase is considered a self-service.
+Several users reported having issues with Coinbase’s customer support, as contacting a living person is hard.
+Therefore, Coinbase is considered a self-service.
 There’s a help page, an automated phone system, a chatbot, and emailed support tickets.

-Also, Coinbase has a “Resources” section on its website where visitors will find guides, case studies, tutorials, and other types of educational resources.
+Also, Coinbase has a “Resources” section on its website where visitors will find guides, case studies, tutorials, and other educational resources.